-In this tutorial, we will see how to create a new Vue application from scratch.
+In this tutorial, we are going to see how to create a new Vue application from scratch.
 Which, logically, is the first step to start working with Vue.

-This is because the Vue team decided that Vite is a more modern and faster option for development, providing a great experience for developers.
+This is because the Vue team decided that Vite is a more modern and faster option for development, with a great experience for developers.

-In this tutorial, we will look at both methods and when it is convenient to use each one.
+In this tutorial, we will see both ways, and when it is convenient to use each one.

-Before Vue 3, the recommended method for creating a Vue application was through the official tool called Vue CLI.
-It is no longer used.
+Before Vue 3, the recommended method for creating a Vue application was using the official tool called Vue CLI.
+It is no longer used now.

 Prerequisites

-Before we begin, let’s make sure we have the following installed.
+Before starting, let’s make sure we have the following installed.

 - Node.js: Astro runs on Node.js, so you need to have it installed on your system.